syne-tune/syne-tune/docs/source/index.rst

 * New tutorial: `Progressive ASHA <tutorials/pasha/pasha.html>`_.
 PASHA is a variant of ASHA where the maximum number of resources (e.g., maximum number of training epochs) is not fixed up front, but is adapted.
 This can lead to savings when training on large datasets.
+Thanks to `Ondre <https://github.com/ondrejbohdal>`_ for this contribution.

 .. toctree::